 With respect to the first (and also parts of the second) category, ICANN's "RAP" WG (Registration Abuse Policies Working Group) has produced an illustrative categorization of known abuses in their "Registration Abuse Policies Working Group Final Report" (http://gnso.icann.org/issues/rap/rap-wg-final-report-29may10-en.pdf, dated 29 May 2010).
-The anti-abuse measures of the .hamburg gTLD registry largely follow the RAPWG's recommendations for the individual abuse scenarios.
+The anti-abuse measures of the .versicherung gTLD registry largely follow the RAPWG's recommendations for the individual abuse scenarios.
 More details on the individual countermeasures are included below.

-Furthermore, the proposed registry also takes into consideration the ICANN Security and Stability Advisory Committee's document "SAC 048" ("SSAC Comment on Orphan Glue Records in the Draft

-Applicant Guidebook") as well as "SAC 023" ("Is the WHOIS Service a Source for email Addresses for Spammers?").
+Furthermore, the proposed registry also takes into consideration the ICANN Security and Stability Advisory Committee's document "SAC 048" ("SSAC Comment on Orphan Glue Records in the Draft Applicant Guidebook") as well as "SAC 023" ("Is the WHOIS Service a Source for email Addresses for Spammers?").

-General Provisions against Abuse under the .hamburg gTLD
+2. General Provisions against Abuse under the .versicherung TLD

+2.1.
 Legal Safeguards

-To meet the requirements of ICANN to a community-based designation of the application, the registrant must use a .hamburg domain name in an economic, cultural, social or any other meaningful connection to the City of Hamburg.
+To meet the requirements of ICANN to a community-based designation of the application, the registrant must use a .versicherung domain name in connection to the German-speaking insurance industry.

-This designation of .hamburg to the .hamburg Community will be enforced by specific language in the Registry-Registrar-Agreement that holds gTLD Registrars responsible to include the restrictions as outlined above in respective agreements with their gTLD registrants.
+This designation of .versicherung to the German-speaking insurance community will be enforced by specific language in the Registry-Registrar-Agreement that holds gTLD Registrars responsible to include the restrictions as outlined above in respective agreements with their gTLD registrants.